Extended Day Program

 The Extended Day Program includes a nutritious snack before and after school on a daily basis.

-Our on-site cook creates a seasonal, creative and meatless menu that has been reviewed and approved by a dietician to ensure it meets the Canadian Food Guide recommendations.
+Our on-site cook creates a seasonal, creative and meatless menu that has been reviewed and approved by a dietitian to ensure it meets the Canadian Food Guide recommendations.

 At Mothercraft, we believe that each family is unique and establishing strong partnerships with them enhances our ability to meet the needs of the children in our care.
 We welcome families into our environments and value their perspective, ensuring that communication is an important part of each day.
 Sharing information through posted program plans, message boards, learning stories, email and daily conversations supports this critical partnership between families and Educators.